dntran108/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by  TranNghia for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Nghia](https://github.com/dntran108) for the Lighthouse Labs Web Development Bootcamp.